ahives/HareDu3/docs/queue-empty.md

 # Empty Queue

-The Broker API allows you to purge queues without deleting them.
+The Broker API allows you to purge a queue without deleting it.
 To do so is pretty simple with HareDu 4.

 ```c#
 var result = await _services.GetService<IBrokerFactory>()